 Drawbacks to Using Pasteurized Milk

-Your cheese will not be as flavorful.
-There is just nothing like a delicious, aged raw cheese.
-Pasteurized cheese cannot compete.
+Cheese is not as flavorful.
 A raw cheese is a truly living food, full of enzymes and good bacteria.
 A pasteurized cheese contains enough good bacteria to turn it into cheese, but it will never have the same amount of flavor and nuance that a raw cheese does.

-Unpredictability.
-Your milk may or may not have been pasteurized at a high temperature.
+Processing may be inconsistent.
+Your milk may have been pasteurized at a high temperature.
 If it was heated past 165°F, the proteins are denatured (cooked) and won't make good cheese.
 The curds will be very soft and may not hold together.

 Choosing a milk for your cheesemaking endeavors can be tough.
-We urge you to do your research, talk to farmers and other local cheesemakers, and make the decision that is best for your family.
-Good luck, and have fun!
+Research, talk to farmers and other local cheesemakers, and make the decision that is best for your family.